tanaikech/GetAccessTokenFromServiceAccount_js/README.md

 ```

 - When this script is run, the file list of the Google Drive of the service account is obtained.

+- For example, when an error like `Failed to execute 'postMessage' on 'DOMWindow': The target origin provided ('file://') does not match the recipient window's origin ('null').` occurred, please try to run the HTML on the server instead of the local PC.

 ---